Juan-Vergara/Juan-Vergara/README.md

-## Hola, soy Juan Luis Veraga Novoa 👋
+## Hola, soy Juan Luis Vergara Novoa 👋

 <!--
 **Juan-Vergara/Juan-Vergara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.